 7.2 The student will use decision-making skills to promote health and personal wellness.

-Determine the health benefits of regular physical activity and fitness.

-Examine the importance of participating in recreational and leisure activities.

-Calculate the health benefits of active transportation.
+Analyze the physical and mental health benefits of active transportation.

 Describe how healthy food choices and physical activity keep the circulatory system healthy.

-Analyze the effects of nutrition on daily performance.
+Analyze the effects of nutrition on daily performance (i.e., mind and body).

-Determine the cognitive and physical benefits of eating a healthy breakfast.
+Explain the cognitive and physical benefits of eating a healthy breakfast.

-Evaluate the accuracy of claims about dietary supplements and popular diets.

 Use a decision-making process to evaluate daily food intake and nutritional requirements.

+Discuss the concept of an allergen-safe zone.

 Compare current personal sleep and rest habits with recommended guidelines for teenagers.

-Evaluate the impact of sleep and rest on physical and mental performance.

-Describe types of advertising techniques used in a variety of media, to include social media, that may influence adolescents’ decisions concerning alcohol, tobacco, and drug use, and gang involvement.
+Describe ways to prevent weather- or climate-related physical environmental conditions, such as allergies, asthma, sunburn, dehydration, heatstroke, heat exhaustion, and hypothermia.

+Identify state and federal laws that provide consumer protections.

+Understand that addiction is a compulsive physiological need for and use of a habit-forming substance.

+Explain the purpose of the Food and Drug Administration (FDA), and differentiate between FDA-approved and non-FDA-approved substances.

-Identify consequences of engaging in risky behaviors, to include alcohol, tobacco, and drug use, gang involvement, and imitating gang-related behaviors.
+Identify short term, social and negative consequences of engaging in risky behaviors, including the use of alcohol, tobacco, nicotine products, marijuana, and other drugs.

-Identify strategies for avoiding alcohol, tobacco, inhalants, and other harmful substances.

-Explain the influence of personal and family values and beliefs on individual health practices and behaviors.

-Describe how peers influence healthy and unhealthy behaviors.
+Explain the importance of recognizing harmful and risky behaviors related to personal safety.

+Explain why people may join gangs, including the relationship between self-image and gang-related behaviors.

-Explain the benefits of emotional flexibility, stress management, and stress-reduction techniques for emotional health.
+Analyze and explain the benefits of emotional flexibility, stress management, and stress-reduction techniques for physical and emotional health.

-Develop achievable goals for handling stressors in healthy ways.

-Explain the importance of a positive (emotionally safe) school climate for school success.
+Explain how empathy, compassion, and acceptance of others support healthy relationships.

+Develop strategies for coping with disappointment, stress, anxiety, anger, and adversity.

+Develop healthy ways to identify, express, and respond to emotions and identify resources for help and support.

+Describe the relationship between healthy communication skills and healthy relationships.

+Describe the warning signs, risk factors, and protective factors for eating disorders.

+Explain when mental illnesses and mental challenges require support or assistance (e.g., when they affect one’s relationships, responsibilities, and involvement in activities).

+Explain how violence, bullying, and harassment affect personal health and school safety.

-Explain why it is important to prevent bullying at school and online.
+Explain why it is important to be able to identify bullying behavior to prevent bullying and cyberbullying.

-Describe how a healthy environment is essential to personal and community health.
+Explain how environmental health is essential to personal and community health.

-Evaluate the relationship of social and environmental factors to individual and community health.

-Identify the community’s financial resources dedicated to promoting health.
+Identify the resources in the community that are dedicated to promoting health.

 Advocacy and Health Promotion